 - Precise control of movement

-- Appliance is fixed to your teeth and in the orthodontist’s control so you don’t have to worry about doing anything.
+- The appliance is fixed to your teeth and in the orthodontist’s control so you don’t have to worry about doing anything.

 - No plastic in the roof of the mouth, hence speech is not affected and flavours of food and drink can be enjoyed fully.